-The Alcuin Society Awards for Excellence in Book Design in Canada 2016 award winners will be on display at the Harriet Irving Library, University of New Brunswick, Fredericton, until the end of October.
+The Alcuin Society Awards for Excellence in Book Design in Canada 2016 award winners will be on display at the Leipzig Book Fair from March 15 to 18, 2018.

 The Alcuin Society is a non-profit organization supported by people who care about the past, present and future of fine books.
 Founded in 1965, the society is the only organization in Canada dedicated to the entire range of interests relating to books: publishing, book design and production, bookselling, book buying and collecting, printing, binding, papermaking, calligraphy and illustration.

 On February 13, 2018, Chester Gryski, Alcuin Society Ex Officio board member and Toronto Liaison, took a number of Toronto-area Alcuin acolytes through his recently-opened exhibition on the work of printer and designer Robert Reid.

 Everyone in The Alcuin Society feels a great sense of loss over the passing of an exceptional leader and an even more exceptional friend in the person of Jim Rainer who served as the Society’s chairperson for ten years.
 We plan to publish a series of memories in a future issue of Amphora but wanted to share the obituary prepared by members of his family with members of the Society.

 The Alcuin Society is pleased to announce its first lecture of 2018.
 Join us for an evening with lecturer Cillian O’Hogan of the UBC Classics Department about the illustration of books in the ancient Graeco-Roman world.
 This lecture will give an overview of the surviving fragments of ancient illustration and will explain how and for whom these lavish books were produced.
 Dr. O’Hogan’s talk will be given Wednesday March 7 at The Post, 110-750 Hamilton Street in Vancouver in the StartUp East Room from 7:30 to 8:30 pm.